 Many think that vegetable gardens are boring and dull.
 The truth is that vegetable gardens are the most versatile and dynamic since they change with the season.
-Along with that, there are easy flowers you can add to the vegetable garden to make it even delightful.
+In addition, there are easy flowers you can add to the vegetable garden to make it even more delightful.

 They also can be the most colorful if you think outside the box and try different varieties.
-Tomatoes are not always red, and peppers are not always green.
+For example, tomatoes are not always red, and peppers are not always green.
 But there is another solution to make your garden lively and attractive, and that is by tucking flowers in it.

 Flowers for the cool-season